10 actions you might not realise will invalidate your home insurance

 7. Sharing your holiday snaps online

 The ‘selfie’ craze has spread across all generations, and the perfect time to take a snapshot of yourself to post online is while you’re on holiday!
-However, taking several snaps of yourself whilst away from home could be deemed as advertising to potential burglars that your home is unoccupied, making it an easy target.
+However, taking several snaps of yourself whilst away from home and posting these publicly could be deemed as advertising to potential burglars that your home is unoccupied, making it an easy target.

 This might be seen as slightly harsh and some insurers are more understanding than others, but more and more criminals are using online means to target victims, and you should be aware of the risks to your home as well as your policy.